LibreCAD/docs/appx/style.rst

     QMenu { font-size: 16px; }

-Or as a more complex example, save the following text as alpha.qss or alpha.txt, and then load it with it Options-> Widget Options:
+Or as a more complex example, save the following text as alpha.qss or alpha.txt, and then load the file with Options -> Widget Options -> Style Sheet:

 ::